 23 – Arthritis

-As a soluble resin, it is easy to consume and can provide relief to arthritis sufferers in a simple, safe and efficient manner.
-Since it can have a very bitter taste, but this provides an opportunity to pair it with other anti-inflammatory ingredients for better taste and further health benefits.
+As a soluble resin, it is easy to consume and can provide relief to arthritis sufferers in a simple, safe, and efficient manner.
+Since it can have a very bitter taste, this provides an opportunity to pair it with other anti-inflammatory ingredients for better taste and further health benefits.
 Turmeric is a good example to pair it with.

 Does Shilajit have Negative Effects?

 As mentioned in this article and other articles published here, you need to seek specialist advice from a suitably qualified professional before you make any changes to your diet or regimen.

 Consuming unpurified Shilajit has the potential to result in detrimental health impacts.
 The potential presence of toxins and heavy metals along with free radicals is understood to have an intoxication effect.

 Shilajit has been suggested by some sources to have potential side effects which can include triggering ADHD in those who are susceptible.
 But on the same hand, it has been named as an adaptogen that has the potential to help control ADHD.